rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender enforces the `count` values for "Chasers" for each active pursuit separately.
 For "Roadblocks" / "Events", Bartender enforces `count` values for each roadblock / event.
 "Patrols" lack `count` values because they technically don't belong to anything trackable.

-* Once they join the pursuit, "Events" and "Patrols" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.
+* Once they join a given pursuit, "Events" and "Patrols" spawns also count as "Chasers" as far as membership (i.e. fleeing decisions) and the `count` values of "Chasers" are concerned.

 * The "Roadblocks" spawn tables don't apply to HeavyStrategy 4 roadblocks.